nisbenz/TensorLib/CONTRIBUTING.md

 Correctness tests must pass before benchmarking.
 Record the compiler, flags, CPU, thread count, matrix shapes, and repeated-run variance with any performance claim.
-See [Performance and benchmarking](docs/performance.md) for the standard commands and reporting format.
+See the [benchmark guide](docs/benchmarks.md) for the standard commands and reporting format.